shubhamd99/kotlin-android-development/README.md

 If the system destroys or re-creates a UI controller, any transient UI-related data you store in them is lost.
 For example, your app may include a list of users in one of its activities.
 When the activity is re-created for a configuration change, the new activity has to re-fetch the list of users.
 View model instance will live in the memory holding activities data during config changes.

 A ViewModel's onCleared() is called when the app is put into the background and the app process is killed in order to free up the system's memory.

+#### View Model Factory
+We can not create ViewModel on our own.
+We need ViewModelProviders utility provided by Android to create ViewModels.
+But ViewModelProviders can only instantiate ViewModels with no arg constructor.
+So if we have a ViewModel with multiple arguments, then we need to use a Factory that we can pass to ViewModelProviders to use when an instance of MyViewModel is required.